sloonz/rewritefs/README.md

 **rewritefs** is a FUSE filesystem similar to web servers mod_rewrite.
 It can change the name of accessed files on-the-fly.

-The short story: I needed a tool to managed my dotfiles.
-I forked Luc Dufrene's libetc [http://ordiluc.net/fs/libetc/] (mainly for small fixes), which can be described like this:
+The short story: I needed a tool to manage my dotfiles.
+I forked Luc Dufrene's libetc [http://ordiluc.net/fs/libetc/] after it seemed unmaintained.
+Here is its
+description:

 >On my system I had way too much dotfiles:
 >